Office UI Fabric in Office Add-ins

 Use Fabric Components

-Not all Fabric components are recommended for use in add-ins.
-Here is a list of Fabric React UX components that we recommend for use in an add-in:
+The following is a list of common Fabric React UX components that we recommend for use in an add-in:

 |React||Using Office UI Fabric React in Office Add-ins|